Police memorabilia collecting

 Police memorabilia collecting is a hobby involving the collection and trading of law enforcement-related items such as patches, badges, uniforms, equipment, hats, helmets, training manuals, medals, and decommissioned or restored police cars.
 Memorabilia generally focuses on collecting historical artifacts such as turn-of-the-century screw-based handcuffs, though it can also include collecting modern items, typically those that have been decommissioned.

+The National Police Collectors Show

+The National Police Collectors Show is an annual event that is held in different cities throughout the United States.
+It hosts collectors, dealers, and displays from around the world.
+The first show was held in California in 1985 and the most recent show was held in St. Charles, Missouri in July 2026.
+Jacksonville, Florida has been selected to host the 2027 show.

 Museums

 Police museums display memorabilia related to a local police department or the history of law enforcement or emergency services in an area.